All Episodes

 Every winner will receive in the form of a check for the $59.99 a month cost of the contract times 24 months.

-Uh and we're throwing in a year's subscription to Rush 24-7.
+And we're throwing in a year's subscription to Rush 24-7.

-And they're generally ready to go half hour, 45 minutes after the program, uh, as well as a video podcast of each day's morning update, which also goes out early in the afternoon after the program.
+And they're generally ready to go a half hour, 45 minutes after the program, as well as a video podcast of each day's morning update, which also goes out early in the afternoon after the program.

-I don't I don't hawk my own stuff well.
+I don't hawk my own stuff well.

-I feel I feel nervous in us.
+I feel nervous enough.

 I don't talk about this a lot.

-So this is why we're doing this, because I would rather spend valuable programming time on the issues and my golf game.
+This is why we're doing this because I would rather spend valuable programming time on the issues and my golf game and what I did on the weekend.

 It's really worth going and checking out.

-All you have to do to be eligible is go to Rush Limbaugh.com and sign up for the free rush in a hurry newsletter.
+All you have to do to be eligible is go to rushlimbaugh.com and sign up for the free Rush in a Hurry newsletter.

-Uh, come on, folks, there's no trick going on here.
+There's no trick going on here.

 Everybody thinks this is too good to be true.